cvs-health/testaro/README.md

 - Monitoring of the health of Testaro
 - Management of clusters of workstations sharing workloads
 - Allocation of responsibilities among workstations
-- Receiving and fulfilling requests from users for jobs
+- Receiving and fulfilling user requests for jobs
 - Allocating testing responsibilities to human testers
 - Combining reports from workstations and human testers
 - Analyzing and summarizing (e.g., computing scores on the basis of) test results